Skip to main content

 You can check your voter registration status using the voter search tool.

-How To Register in North Carolina
+How to Register to Vote in North Carolina

 There are two ways you can register to vote in North Carolina.